Part of our Best Pubs in London microsite. See if we've included your local.

-Regularly listed among London's finest pubs, and topping our own readers' poll for the area, the Jerusalem is charm pubsonified.
+Regularly listed among London's finest pubs, and topping our own readers' poll for the area in 2012, the Jerusalem is charm pubsonified.
 A warming, green and brown wooden interior, 1720s building, Delftish tiles, and numerous cosy corners make it one of the most pleasant drinking spots in this part of town.
 Oddly, despite the old-time interior, the building only became a pub in the 1990s, proof that pastiche does not necessarily mean naff.

 Space is the only downside.
 Its popularity means that you're likely to be standing, and possibly outside.
 Even on a 2 January visit, space was at a premium.
 But the bar staff are both friendly and efficient, so booze queues are short.